This Roasted Broccoli requires just 3 ingredients and less than 20 minutes. And the result is slightly sweet and caramelized...so yummy!

 • You can sprinkle with sesame seeds, grated Parmesan, shredded cheese, or Everything Bagel Seasoning.
 Or you can serve with a sauce or dip if your kids like to dunk their food.
 Try ranch, ketchup, guacamole, salsa, or any favorite sauce or dip.

 • You can double this recipe if needed.
-Just try to spread the broccoli out evenly so they roast, rather than steam.
+Just try to spread out the broccoli florets evenly so they roast, rather than steam.

 • You can use a head of broccoli and cut it up into florets or use bagged florets.
 You can also use frozen broccoli.